Border Gateway Protocol: Routing table growth

 One of the largest problems faced by BGP, and indeed the Internet infrastructure as a whole, is the growth of the Internet routing table.
 If the global routing table grows to the point where some older, less capable routers cannot cope with the memory requirements or the CPU load of maintaining the table, these routers will cease to be effective gateways between the parts of the Internet they connect.
 In addition, and perhaps even more importantly, larger routing tables take longer to stabilize after a major connectivity change, leaving network service unreliable, or even unavailable, in the interim.

 Until late 2001, the global routing table was growing exponentially, threatening an eventual widespread breakdown of connectivity.
-In an attempt to prevent this, ISPs cooperated in keeping the global routing table as small as possible, by using Classless Inter-Domain Routing (CIDR) and route aggregation.
-While this slowed the growth of the routing table to a linear process for several years, with the expanded demand for multihoming by end-user networks the growth was once again superlinear by the middle of 2004.
+In an attempt to prevent this, ISPs cooperated in keeping the global routing table as small as possible by using Classless Inter-Domain Routing (CIDR) and route aggregation.
+While this slowed the growth of the routing table to a linear process for several years, with the expanded demand for multihoming by end-user networks, the growth was once again superlinear by the middle of 2004.

 512k day

 A Y2K-like overflow triggered in 2014 for those models that were not appropriately updated.

 While a full IPv4 BGP table As of August 2014 (512k day) was in excess of 512,000 prefixes, many older routers had a limit of 512k (512,000–524,288) routing table entries.
-On August 12, 2014, outages resulting from full tables hit eBay, LastPass and Microsoft Azure among others.
+On August 12, 2014, outages resulting from full tables hit eBay, LastPass and Microsoft Azure, among others.
 A number of Cisco routers commonly in use had TCAM, a form of high-speed content-addressable memory, for storing BGP advertised routes.
 On impacted routers, the TCAM was by default allocated as 512k IPv4 routes and 256k IPv6 routes.
 While the reported number of IPv6 advertised routes was only about 20k, the number of advertised IPv4 routes reached the default limit, causing a spillover effect as routers attempted to compensate for the issue by using slow software routing (as opposed to fast hardware routing via TCAM).
-The main method for dealing with this issue involves operators changing the TCAM allocation to allow more IPv4 entries, by reallocating some of the TCAM reserved for IPv6 routes, which requires a reboot on most routers.
+The main method for dealing with this issue involves operators changing the TCAM allocation to allow more IPv4 entries by reallocating some of the TCAM reserved for IPv6 routes, which requires a reboot on most routers.
 The 512k problem was predicted by a number of IT professionals.

-The actual allocations which pushed the number of routes above 512k was the announcement of about 15,000 new routes in short order, starting at 07:48 UTC.
-Almost all of these routes were to Verizon Autonomous Systems 701 and 705, created as a result of deaggregation of larger blocks, introducing thousands of new routes, and making the routing table reach 515,000 entries.
+The actual allocations, which pushed the number of routes above 512k, were the announcement of about 15,000 new routes in short order, starting at 07:48 UTC.
+Almost all of these routes were to Verizon Autonomous Systems 701 and 705, created as a result of the deaggregation of larger blocks, introducing thousands of new routes, and making the routing table reach 515,000 entries.
 The new routes appear to have been reaggregated within 5 minutes, but instability across the Internet apparently continued for a number of hours.
 Even if Verizon had not caused the routing table to exceed 512k entries in the short spike, it would have soon happened through natural growth.